78,000 pounds of infant formula arrives in US

 Alfamino is primarily available through hospitals and home health care companies that serve patients at home.

-U.S. regulators and the manufacturer, Abbott Nutrition, hope to reopen its Michigan plant next week, but it will take about two months before the product is ready for delivery.
-This week, the Food and Drug Administration eased importation requirements for baby formula to reduce the supply crunch, leaving store shelves void of some brands and some retailers rationing supplies for parents nervous about feeding their children.
+U.S. regulators and Abbott Nutrition hope to have its Michigan plant reopened next week, but it will take about two months before product is ready for delivery.
+The Food and Drug Administration this week eased importation requirements for baby formula to try to ease the supply crunch, which has left store shelves void of some brands and some retailers rationing supply for parents nervous about feeding their children.